CERN/TIGRE/Frontispiece/Tune_TIGRE.md

 The other suggestions may not improve your performance, or improve it very slightly.

 Current values in the source code are for GTX 1080 Ti.
-If you have this GPU, only th efirst suggestion in this page will accelerate your code.

 ## All CUDA calls, ~0.3s per GPU saved